North Texas roster countdown Nos. 10-6: Young stars enter list of Mean Green's top players

 They came to UNT as linebackers and started out last season as backups.
 UNT coach Seth Littrell was impressed with what they showed in practice and decided to get them on the field as defensive ends.
 The pair saw their roles grow after playing sparingly in the first four games of the season.

-Gabriel Murphy went on to finish with 5.5 tackles for loss 4.5 sacks and 2 quarterback pressures.
-Grayson Murphy posted 4.0 tackles for loss 3.0 sacks and 4 quarterback pressures.
+Gabriel Murphy went on to finish with 5.5 tackles for loss, 4.5 sacks and two quarterback pressures.
+Grayson Murphy posted 4.0 tackles for loss, 3.0 sacks and four quarterback pressures.

 The pair’s role should continue to grow this fall.